 - Other difficult circumstances

 Applications close at midnight on 31 March.
 Winners are expected to attend the Scholarship Presentation Day and give a brief presentation.
-Scholarships will only be awarded to students who are enrolled on Scholarship Presentation Day, normally held on a Saturday in late May/early June.
+Scholarships will be awarded only to students who are enrolled on Scholarship Presentation Day, normally held on a Saturday in early June.

 - The Scholarship Sub-committee of Graduate Women Victoria reserves the right to contact referees for further information.

 - Applications will not be received after midnight on 31 March.

 - All decisions are final and no correspondence or discussion will be entered into.